wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Configure the connector in MI VS Code Extension

-Connectors can be added to integration flows in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
-Once added, the operations of the connector can be dragged onto your canvas and added to your resources.

-### Add integration logic
+## Setting Up the Integration Project

+Follow these steps to set up the Integration Project using the WSO2 Micro Integrator Visual Studio Code extension.

+ {!includes/reference/connectors/importing-connector-to-integration-studio.md!}

 Open the MI project view and click the **+** button next to the **API**.
 A form will open to create a new API resources.
 Specify the API name as **bigquery-testAPI** and API context as **/resources**.

 <img src="{{base_path}}/assets/img/integrate/connectors/bigquery-add-api.png" title="Adding a Rest API" width="300" alt="Adding a Rest API"/>

-### Import the connector

-Follow these steps to set up the Integration Project and the Connector Exporter Project.

-{!includes/reference/connectors/importing-connector-to-integration-studio.md!}

 #### Configuring the API